Real Health Rehab Provides Pediatric Physical Therapy

 - Premature birth disorders

 What is a pediatric therapist?

-What is the age range for pediatric phsyical therapy?
+What is the typical age range for pediatric physical therapy?

 While children are often referred as young as birth and as old as 18, there is no age limit.
 Since pediatric physical therapists have the most comprehensive knowledge of childhood conditions, we often have older “kids” coming back well into their 20s.